etamity/dashpad/README.md

     header: Tabs_1.Card_1.Header.title
 ```

-Then you can get the value simple pass they `username` key to getVarsState, it will return `Tabs_1.Card_1.Row.Username.value` state value.
+Then we can get the value simple pass they `username` key to getVarsState, it will return `Tabs_1.Card_1.Row.Username.value` state value.

 ```js
 Dashpad.getVarsState('username');